The Safest and Most Dangerous Places in Sandy Cross, NC: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Sandy Cross is $334 per year, which is $130 less than the national average and $203 less than North Carolina's state average.
-Below we compare cities similar to Sandy Cross:
+The overall cost of crime per resident in Sandy Cross is $334 per year, which is $130 less than the national average and $203 less than North Carolina's state average.
+The comparison below uses cities similar to Sandy Cross:

 • In Enfield, NC, crime costs $1,641 per person, which is $1,307 more than in Sandy Cross.